 Climate: It is a heck of a lot nicer all over Mexico than it is in Fargo!
-Mexico’s generally dryer climate varies from the coasts to the mountains.
-It includes tropical environments, warm beaches, high humidity-free deserts and mountain towns where the daily temperature can range from highs of 80 to lows of 50 — my town.
+Mexico’s generally drier climate varies from the coasts to the mountains.
+It includes tropical environments, warm beaches, high humidity-free deserts, and mountain towns where the daily temperature can range from highs of 80 to lows of 50 — my town.

 Visas: Mexico has a range of visas and the application process is easy.
 Mexico welcomes Americans.
 I went to the local Mexican consulate and in two visits got a 4-year resident visa.

-Cost-of-Living vs. U.S.A.: One word: Inexpensive.
+Cost-of-Living vs. U.S.A.: Two words: less expensive.
 Consumer prices, including housing, are 139% higher in the United States than in Mexico.